Inheritance tax: United Kingdom

 Special provision is made for the collection of duty in the cases of joint tenants and where the successor is also the predecessor.
 The duty is a first charge on property, but if the property be parted with before the duty is paid the liability of the successor is transferred to the alienee.
 It is, therefore, usual in requisitions on title before conveyance, to demand for the protection of the purchaser the production of receipts for succession duty, as such receipts are an effectual protection notwithstanding any suppression or misstatement in the account on the footing of which the duty was assessed or any insufficiency of such assessment.
 The duty is by this act directed to be assessed as follows: on personal property, if the successor takes a limited estate, the duty is assessed on the principal value of the annuity or yearly income estimated according to the period during which he is entitled to receive the annuity or yearly income, and the duty is payable in four yearly installments free from interest.
 If the successor takes absolutely he pays in a lump-sum duty on the principal value.
 On real property the duty is payable in eight half-yearly installments without interest on the capital value of an annuity equal to the annual value of the property.
 Various minor changes were made.
-The Customs and Inland Revenue Act 1881 exempted personal estates under 300.
-The Customs and Inland Revenue Act 1888 charged an additional 1% on successions already paying 1% and an additional 11% on successions paying more than 1%.
-By the Customs and Inland Revenue Act 1889, an additional duty of 1% called an "estate duty" was payable on successions over 10,000.
+The Customs and Inland Revenue Act 1881 (44 & 45 Vict. c.
+12) exempted personal estates under £300.
+The Customs and Inland Revenue Act 1888 (51 & 52 Vict. c.
+8) charged an additional % on successions already paying 1% and an additional 1% on successions paying more than 1%.
+By the Customs and Inland Revenue Act 1889 (52 & 53 Vict. c.
+7), an additional duty of 1% called an estate duty was payable on successions over £10,000.

 The Finance Acts 1894 and 1909 effected large changes in the duties payable on death.
 As regards the succession duties they enacted that payment of the estate duties thereby created should include payment of the additional duties mentioned above.
 Estates under £1,000 (£2,000 in the case of widow or child of deceased) are exempted from payment of any succession duties.
-The succession duty payable under the Succession Duty Act 1853 was in all cases to be calculated according to the principal value of the property, i.e., its selling value, and though still payable by installments interest at 3% is chargeable.
+The succession duty payable under the Succession Duty Act 1853 (16 & 17 Vict. c.
+51) was in all cases to be calculated according to the principal value of the property, i.e., its selling value, and though still payable by installments interest at 3% is chargeable.
 The additional succession duties are still payable in cases where the estate duty is not charged, but such cases are of small importance and in practice are not as a rule charged.